sol/solid/README.md

 ...

-# Solid: A modern remix of Haskell<br>Solid: A functional scripting environment
+# Solid: A functional scripting environment

+Solid is a modern remix of (GHC) Haskell with a focus on productivity and joy for programmers.

 ```
 git clone git@github.com:sol/solid.git